syhily/spring-boot-retrofit-support/README.md

 - [X] Support multiply retrofit instance.
 - [X] Jackson deserializer should omit the properties's informal case format.
 - [X] Improve async http request support.
-- [ ] Remove the `Retrofit.Builder`, using a single bean to hold the real retrofit factory.
-Supported dynamic base url.
+- [X] Remove the `Retrofit.Builder`, using a single bean to hold the real retrofit factory.
+- [X] Retry in limit times if request failed.
 - [ ] Drop `@RetrofitServiceScan` annotation or auto-configure it.

 ---